wikiknights/cs-materials/src/intro-to-c/enums/enum-tutorial.md

 }
 ```

-Here we assign the value of `onion` to `crops`, which we know is 3.
+Here we assign the value of `Onion` to `crops`, which we know is 3.
 The expected output would be as follows:

 ```
 Onion Experience Gain: 3